Why Annual Pap Smears Are History – But Routine Ob-Gyn Visits Are Not

 Here’s a quick summary of ACOG guidelines for cervical cancer screening (read this FAQ for the full details):

-Women age 21 to 29 should have a Pap test every 3 years.
-HPV testing is not recommended.
+Women age 21 to 29 should have a Pap test alone every 3 years.
+HPV testing alone can be considered for women who are 25 to 29, but Pap tests are preferred.

-Women age 30 to 65 should have both a Pap test and an HPV test every 5 years.
-You also can talk with your ob-gyn about having a Pap test alone every 3 years.
+Women age 30 to 65 have three options for testing.
+They can have both a Pap test and an HPV test every 5 years.
+They can have a Pap test alone every 3 years.
+Or they can have HPV testing alone every 5 years.

-After age 65, you can stop having cervical cancer screenings if you have never had abnormal cervical cells or cervical cancer, and you’ve had three negative Pap tests in a row.
-(You also can stop screening if you’ve had two negative Pap and HPV tests in a row in the past 10 years, with at least one test in the past 5 years.),
+After age 65, you can stop having cervical cancer screenings if you have never had abnormal cervical cells or cervical cancer, and you’ve had two or three negative screening tests in a row, depending on the type of test.

 Exceptions to the guidelines